emilyjspencer/Testing-React/README.md

 import EnzymeAdapter from ‘enzyme-adapter-react-16’;
 ```

-* Enzyme also needs to be configured with an object that specifies and adapter.
-This object is an instance of the Adapter Object.
+* Enzyme also needs to be configured with an object that specifies an adapter.
+This object is an instance of the Enzyme Adapter base class.
 Thus, the following code also needs to be added to the test file:
 ```html